 The Section 184 Loan Program is one of the best-kept secrets in home buying.

-With just a 2.25% down payment, lower mortgage insurance than FHA, and the ability to use it on and off the reservation, these loans are empowering Native American homebuyers every day.
+With just a 2.25% down payment, lower upfront mortgage insurance than FHA, no monthly mortgage insurance, and the ability to use it on and off the reservation, these loans are empowering Native American homebuyers every day.

 Here’s how to use this powerful loan program.